Erich Dublon: Immigration policies

-Willi Dublon secured passage on the SS St. Louis for himself, his wife Erna, their daughters Lore (aged twelve) and Eva (aged six), and his brother Erich.
+Willi Dublon secured passage on the MS St. Louis for himself, his wife Erna, their daughters Lore (aged twelve) and Eva (aged six), and his brother Erich.
 The ship’s passengers were predominantly Jewish refugees seeking to escape Nazi persecution.
 Permits for temporary stay in Cuba were issued by the country's Director of Immigration, Manuel Benítez González.
 However, González was later revealed to have acted corruptly, and the visas were never formally approved by the Cuban government.
 The Dublon family planned to remain in Cuba until they could obtain permission to enter the United States.

 Following World War I, the United States had restricted immigration through the Immigration Act of 1924, which imposed strict quotas on the number of foreigners admitted.
 In the wake of the Great Depression, public opposition to immigration grew, fueled by fears that foreign workers would compete for scarce jobs.
 Suspicion was also directed at immigrants from countries considered hostile, and quotas for regions with large Jewish populations were set especially low, creating significant barriers for Jews attempting to emigrate.